CarterA/Curriculum/Log.md

 This is what I've done today, so far:

 * 9:00 - 10:30 AM:  Finished up the Teacher's Guide for Day One, which included adding nice formatting and adding a copy of the illustration.
-* 10:30 AM - Present:  Worked on the Student Reference pages for Day One.
+* 10:30 AM - 12:45 PM:  Worked on the Student Reference pages for Day One.
 They're coming along quite nicely!
+* 12:45 PM - 3:00:  Reached a bit of a road block in the student reference, so now I'm going to sketch some stuff out.
+I started working on the next illustration, but it isn't going very well.
+That'll be what I work on tomorrow.